-Welcome to SCGC Players Forum › Forums › A Podcasts › Santa Cruz Coffee Break Lunch with Richard Hoover #2 Richard in Nashville › Reply To: Santa Cruz Coffee Break Lunch with Richard Hoover #2 Richard in Nashville
+Welcome to SCGC Players Forum › Forums › All the SCGC podcasts are here › Santa Cruz Coffee Break Lunch with Richard Hoover #2 Richard in Nashville › Reply To: Santa Cruz Coffee Break Lunch with Richard Hoover #2 Richard in Nashville

 I love the idea of live interaction, but we’re still working our way up the tech chain – I hope you all noticed the improvement in audio quality with this new one, and our tech director RN has identified a couple more things we’ll try next time to make it even better – I think our next challenges include carrying on the podcast while wandering around the shop, and recording on the road.
 Baby steps, everyone –